hwang2006/multimodal-ai-practices-on-hpc/README.md

-# multimodal-ai-practices-on-hpc
+# Hands-on Multimodal AI Practices on HPC

 This repo contains hands-on examples of running **multimodal AI workloads** (text + image) on the **KISTI Neuron GPU cluster**, from basic multimodal LLMs to RAG and fine-tuning custom embedding models.

 ---

-## Multimodal AI Practices on HPC
+## Overview

-Each subdirectory under `multimodal-ai-use-cases-on-hpc` demonstrates a different multimodal workflow designed to run on the Neuron cluster:
+Each subdirectory under `multimodal-ai-practices-on-hpc` demonstrates a different multimodal use cases designed to run on the Neuron cluster:

 - **1-mm-llms** – Run multimodal LLMs (vision–language models) via Ollama to chat over **text + images** on Neuron.
 - **2-mm-embeddings** – Build and query **joint image–text embeddings** (CLIP-style) for similarity search and retrieval.